 The Penn Libraries have been a selective depository for U.S. government documents since the end of the 19th century and holds a strong collection of documents back to the founding of the nation.
-While Franklin, the Penn Library Catalog, provides access to bibliographic records for much of this material, the Library has many documents, particularly in microfiche, that are incompletely cataloged.
-Many documents in digital format, both subscription and online are also available.
+While the Franklin Catalog, the Penn Library Catalog, provides access to bibliographic records for much of this material, the Library has many documents, particularly in microfiche from the 1960s through 2000s, that are not cataloged.
+Many documents are also available online.

 As a Federal Depository Library Program participant, the Penn Libraries make U.S. government documents received through the depository program available for the free use of the general public.
 The Van Pelt-Dietrich Library Center is the physical point of access for using the Penn Libraries' Federal Depository Library Program collection.
 Information for general public access to the depository collection is provided in this access policy statement: